Human Anatomy

 Remember when your mother told you to walk upright?
 The habit of slouching when walking or sitting not only makes our position inadequate and unsightly, it can also cause major problems in our necks because of the 8 kilos our heads weigh.

 Stop to think for a moment.
-If you constantly keep your head down, then you're forcing your neck to hold all that weight on a daily basis and that will eventually affect your health.
+If you constantly keep your head down, then you're forcing your neck to hold all that weight on a daily basis, and that will eventually affect your health.
+Maintaining good posture is crucial to prevent neck strain and potential chronic pain.

 And what is the heaviest organ in the body?